The Silent War on High-Integrity Professionals

 Beyond the Glass Ceiling | The “Glass Box” Effect

-This isn’t just career stagnation—it’s career containment.
-And for those who face blackballing and blacklisting, it often means being locked inside the glass box with no clear way out.
+This isn’t just career stagnation; it’s career containment.
+And for those who face blacklisting and silent blackballing in technology, it often means being locked inside the glass box with no clear way out.

 Why Force Multipliers Become Targets

-A force multiplier is someone who doesn’t just contribute—they elevate everything and everyone around them.
+A force multiplier is someone who doesn’t just contribute.
+They elevate everything and everyone around them.
 They bring solutions, innovation, and strategic clarity where others only see problems.
-In an ideal world, these individuals would be recognized and rewarded.
+In an ideal world, organizations would recognize and reward these individuals.

 - They see the cracks in the foundation before anyone else.